Roman sword type gladius leather sheath

 Roman sword Gladius Mainz with scabbard, 1st century BC

-Gladius Mainz Tiberius with scabbard
+Gladius Pompeii with scabbard and belt

 The Gladius Sword and the Roman Spatha were the most well-known and feared swords of the Roman legions.
 The Gladius Sword is a short sword, with a double-edged blade, and designed for close combat as it allowed for quick and accurate thrusts.
 The Gladius began to be used in the 3rd century aC and is defined by master armorers as the best bladed weapon from a practical and strategic point of view.